 BINGHAMTON, NY (WSKG) – After over 35 years of entertaining public radio audiences, Host/Producer Mike Flynn is retiring.
-In a letter sent out earlier this month, Flynn announced production of The Folk Sampler will stop at the end of June.
+In a letter sent out earlier this month, Flynn announced production of The Folk Sampler will stop after July 1’s final program.

 “I’ll recapture my weekends, and other days as well,” said Flynn.

 The Folk Sampler has been in national syndication since 1982.
 It is heard each week over public from Alaska to Florida, from the East coast to the West.

 The Folk Sampler offers a mix of traditional music, folk, bluegrass and blues.
 Each program revolves around a theme, anything from trains to holidays to the anguish of love.